-- Advance ballot voting: All registered voters can request a no-excuse advance ballot and vote from home in November’s general election.
+- Advance ballot voting: All registered voters can request a no-excuse advance ballot and vote from home.

-- In-person voting on Election Day: The general election is Tuesday, Nov.
-8. Polls will be open from at least 7 a.m. to 7 p.m., though exact hours may vary by county.
+- Voting at the polls: Polls are open from at least 7 a.m. to 7 p.m., though exact hours may vary by county.
+Be sure to bring an approved photo ID.

-The redrawing of congressional and state legislative district boundaries may change which candidates appear on your ballot.
+The redrawing of congressional and state legislative districts during the 2020 redistricting cycle may change which candidates appear on your ballot.

 How do I register to vote?